 Accordingly, the receiver should take steps to ensure the security and confidentiality of customer records and information; protect against any anticipated threats or hazards to the security and integrity of such records; and protect against unauthorized access to or use of such records, any of which could result in substantial harm or inconvenience to insureds or claimants.

+The company may have included cyber security self-assessment or audits/ review as an integral part of its enterprise risk management program.
+If so, the receiver can obtain recent IT audits/ reviews such as: e-commerce areas, self-assessment and IT related reviews of significant third-party vendors.
+These reports could be in the form of audits/reviews (e.g. internal audit, external audit, SOC type I and II reports, or other contractor affiliate audit reviews.
 In the absence of a company policy that meets these criteria, it is essential that the receiver implement a data security policy and procedures suitable to the particular receivership.
 The procedures should be appropriate for the size, complexity and structure of the company and its data.
 There is guidance contained in the NAIC Receivership Data Privacy and Security Procedures for Property and Casualty Insurers in Liquidation, should address potential security threats in three areas: administrative, technical and physical.

-See http://www.naic.org/committees_e_receivership.htm for this document and other helpful receivership tools, such as the NAIC receivership Data Privacy and Security Procedures policy.
+See https://content.naic.org/cmte_e_receivership.htm for this document and other helpful receivership tools, such as the NAIC receivership Data Privacy and Security Procedures policy.
 Since staffing is often not available to write a new data security policy specific to each receivership, the NAIC’s security policy and procedures document referenced above may serve as a guideline which could be edited for purposes of individual receiverships.